tlkamp/project-item-catalog/README.md

     $ cd /vagrant/catalog/
     $ sudo pip install -r requirements.txt
     ```
+6. Create a file called `client_secrets.json` and paste the provided text into it.
+  * This file is required for GitHub (the OAuth2 provider) to verify this application.
-6. Do the database setup and run the application
+7. Do the database setup and run the application
     ```shell
     # setup the database
     $ python dbhelper.py